-Initiative breakdown The control of network assets is achieved through a set Distribution Management System (ADMS), which morand switches (see DSO4.3).
-Enhance network planning/investment data use case with our DSO strategy development plan, we will defire requirements from digitalisation.
-This will cover, but we the future, what key capabilities and services our Network will require.
-Use of smart data strategy: As we are upgrading our data points that our network is capable of delivering, as can be utilised for Network Operations in both real and such data points, the use of Smart Data Strategy will in Operations to become the control room of the future operate the concept of an ADMS being formed through align with overall data transformation initiatives.
-The comeasurement gaps reside, what the DSO direction is a significant to present a single view of the truth.
-Network Operations architecture: Based on the stratesto-be architecture.
-In this stage, the future state applies tandards.
-The architecture should align with overall a architecture as outlined in the data swim lane of this data. es: In conjunction with our Network Operations and the and articulate the future role of Network Operation ill not be limited to an articulation of the role of the coverk Operations will need to deliver, and what key detelecommunications network and are increasing the there is an opportunity to assess the extent to which dislow time.
-Using the term 'smart data' to collective dentify how and where these data points will be used and identify what data points they may need to popular the integration of a number of digital systems.
-This utcome of this exercise will give us the ability to undoor expansion of sensor capabilities and identify whe design exercise above, we will produce a Network Operation landscape is mapped to future capabilities, prorchitecture principles.
-There should be close alignments.
-I aligning ons and their control room of igital resources number of such data sly describe d by Network alate and is initiative will lerstand where re integration erations ocesses and This is dependent on - Analytics platform This will enable - DERMS
+Initiative breakdown The control of network assets is achieved through a set Distribution Management System (ADMS), which monit and switches (see DSO4.3).
+Enhance network planning/investment data use cases: In conjunction with our Network Operations and aligning with our DSO strategy development plan, we will define and articulate the future role of Network Operations and their requirements from digitalisation.
+This will cover, but will not be limited to an articulation of the role of the control room of the future, what key capabilities and services our Network Operations will need to deliver, and what key digital resources they will require.
+Use of smart data strategy: As we are upgrading our telecommunications network and are increasing the number of data points that our network is capable of delivering, there is an opportunity to assess the extent to which such data can be utilised for Network Operations in both real and slow time.
+Using the term 'smart data' to collectively describe such data points, the use of Smart Data Strategy will identify how and where these data points will be used by Network Operations to become the control room of the future and identify what data points they may need to populate and operate the concept of an ADMS being formed through the integration of a number of digital systems.
+This initiative will align with overall data transformation initiatives.
+The outcome of this exercise will give us the ability to understand where measurement gaps reside, what the DSO direction is for expansion of sensor capabilities and identify where integration is required to present a single view of the truth.
+Network Operations architecture: Based on the strates to-be architecture.
+In this stage, the future state applica standards.
+The architecture should align with overall arc architecture as outlined in the data swim lane of this del tion landscape is mapped to future capabilities, pr hitecture principles.
+There should be close alignm ocesses and This is dependent on - Analytics platform This will enable - DERMS